-This table presents returns and regressions of dollar-denominated currency strategies from 01/1995 to 04/2013 using the set of IMF Advanced Economies as well as the nine G10 currencies with the German Deutschmark substituted for the Euro prior to its adoption in 1999.
-Columns (1) to (4) show average annualized returns to various currency strategies constructed using forward discounts and import ratios.
-Columns (5) to (7) show regressions of returns to forward discount strategies on returns to the import ratio strategy from column (4).
-Panel A shows returns to strategies based on portfolio sorts following the work of Lustig, Roussanov, and Verdelhan (2011), using the IMF Advanced Economies.
-Panel B repeats the analysis of panel A using the G10 currencies.
-HML is constructed as a high-minus-low portfolio strategy constructed by sorting on the previous month's forward discount using five (four) portfolios for Panel A (Panel B).
+Table shows returns and regressions of dollar-denominated currency strategies from 01/1995 to 04/2013using the set of IMF Advanced Economies as well as the nine G10 currencies with the German Deutschmark substituted for the Euro prior to its adoption in 1999.
+Columns (1) - (4) show average annualized returns to various currency strategies constructed using forward discounts and import ratios.
+Columns (5) - (7) show regressions of returns to forward discount strategies on returns to the import ratio strategy from column (4).
+Panel I shows returns to strategies based on portfolio sorts following the work of Lustig, Roussanov, and Verdelhan, using the IMF Advanced Economies.
+Panel II shows the same using the G10 currencies.
+HML is constructed as a high-minus-low portfolio strategy constructed by sorting on the previous month's forward discount using five (four) portfolios for Panel I (Panel II).
 UHML is constructed in an analogous manner by sorting on the average forward discount prior to 1995.
-Dollar Carry is the return to a trading strategy that goes long (short) an equal-weighted basket of all currencies when the average forward discount is positive (negative).
-IMX is a strategy constructed in the same manner as HML, but using the import ratio in calendar year y-2 as the sorting variable for the monthly returns in calendar year y.
-Panel C shows returns to strategies constructed following the regression-based decomposition of Hassan and Mano (2014).
-The Dynamic, Static, and Dollar strategies are described in detail in their paper.
-The Dollar strategy is constructed assuming the unconditional average forward discount is zero.
-The Import Ratio carry strategy is constructed in a manner analogous to the sum of the Dynamic and Static strategies, but with the import ratio as the weighting variable. \\, \, and + indicate statistical significance at the 1\%, 5\%, and the 10% level, respectively.
+DollarCarry is the return to a trading strategy which goes long (short) an equal weighted basket of all currencies when the average forward discount is positive (negative).
+IMX is a strategy is constructed in the same manner as HML, but using the import ratio in calendar year y - 2 as the sorting variable for the monthly returns in calendar year y.
+Panel III shows returns to strategies constructed following the regression based decomposition of Hassan and Mano (2014).
+The dynamic, static, and dollar strategies are described in detail in their paper.
+The dollar strategy is constructed assuming the unconditional average forward discount is zero.
+The import ratio carry strategy is constructed in a manner analogous to the sum of the dynamic and static strategies, but with the import ratio as the weighting variable.